Server-Factory/Mail-Server-Factory/README.md

 # About the project

-Mail Server Factory project has been developed so end user can easily setup and run its own mail server.
-End user writes the configuration as simple JSON that is then interpreted and understood by the Mail Server Factory application.
-Mail Server Factory base on JSOn configuration performs installations and initializations on the target operating system.
+The purpose of the Mail Server Factory project is to provide a simple way for the end-user to easily set up and run its mail server.
+The end-user writes the configuration as a simple JSON which is then interpreted and understood by the Mail Server Factory.
+Mail Server Factory performs various installations and initializations based on this JSON on the target operating system.
+Mail server stack that is deployed on the target operating system runs on [Docker](https://www.docker.com/).

-Mail server stack that is instantiated on the target operating system runs on [Docker](https://www.docker.com/).
-Each stack component is loosely coupled which creates a solid base for scalability.
+Each stack component is loosely coupled which creates a solid base for further / future scalability.

 # Compatibility